Top 8 Things To Do in and around Stockton, California this November

 2. Annual Diwali Celebration

-Embrace the holiday season at Hospice of San Joaquin's annual "Tree of Lights” ceremony, held on the Tuesday before Thanksgiving.
+Embrace the holiday season at Hospice of San Joaquin's annual "Tree of Lights” ceremony, held on the Tuesday, November 20.
 This unique community event offers everyone an opportunity to gather and reflect in order to honor and remember their loved ones who have passed.
 You can even purchase "lights" in memory of a special person and a ceremony featuring music is held to celebrate the official lighting of the "Tree of Lights."
 Memory boards list the names of those recognized on a marquee at the base of the tree is on view through Dec.
-31. Learn more - TBA, check back later.
+31. Learn more.

 Other Events Happening in the Area:

-Every first Friday, Saturday and Sunday in November, the Sandhill Crane Festival features 48 tours, with bus transport to many locations.
-Admission to the festival is free.
+Every first Friday, Saturday and Sunday in November, the Sandhill Crane Festival features 48 tours, with bus transport to many locations in the Lodi region.
+Admission to the festival is free, but donations are graciously accepted.

 Need more recommendations throughout Stockton?
 You can text us 7 days a week, 8am to 8pm at (877) 778-6258 and you'll receive a live response from a member of our team.
 Discover something to do in Stockton every day of the year by checking out our events calendar today!